-An Annual Student Loan Acknowledgment for Subsidized/Unsubsidized Loan, Master Promissory Note (MPN), and Entrance Counseling are required by all students who are looking to receive loans through the FAFSA process.
-To be considered eligible for the loans estimated by the Office of Financial Aid, all three documents must be completed electronically at studentaid.gov.
-Please allow one to two business days for the government to process the form.
+A master promissory note (MPN) and entrance counseling are required by all students who are looking to receive loans through the FAFSA process.
+To be considered eligible for the loans estimated by the Office of Financial Aid, both documents must be completed electronically at studentaid.gov.
+Applicants should allow one to two business days for the government to process the form.
 The document will require the same school code assigned to ACU (007113).

-It is the student's responsibility to notify his or her Enrollment Management Specialist (EMS) if any of the following information changes as it could affect the student's overall financial aid package:
+It is the student's responsibility to notify his or her Enrollment Management Specialist (EMS) if any of the following information changes, as it could affect the student's overall financial aid package: